bwsw/sj-platform/SJDocs/source/Tutorial.rst

 For the example task, we will upload the following configurations via REST:

-- session.timeout - Use when connecting to Apache Zookeeper in milliseconds (usually when we are dealing with T-streams consumers/producers and Kafka streams)
+- session.timeout -  use when connect to Apache Zookeeper (ms).
+Usually when we are dealing with T-streams consumers/producers and Apache Kafka streams.

-- current-framework - Indicates what file is used to run a framework.
+- current-framework - indicates which file is used to run a framework.
 By this value, you can get a setting that contains a file name of framework jar.

-- crud-rest-host - For the host on the which the rest has launched.
+- crud-rest-host - REST interface host.

-- crud-rest-port - For the port on the which the rest has launched.
+- crud-rest-port - REST interface port.

-- marathon-connect - Use to launch a framework that is responsible for running engine tasks and provides the information about launched tasks.
+- marathon-connect - Marathon adderess.
+Use to launch a framework that is responsible for running engine tasks and provides the information about launched tasks.
 It should start with 'http://'.

-- marathon-connect-timeout - Use when trying to connect by 'marathon-connect' (in milliseconds).
+- marathon-connect-timeout - use when trying to connect by 'marathon-connect' (ms).

 Send the next requests to upload the configurations.
 Please, replace <slave_advertise_ip> with the slave advertise IP and <marathon_address> with the address of Marathon::